CellMigrationLab/slack_todo_repo/README.md

 ## 📎 Notes & Best Practices

-- Mentions must use `<@SlackUserID>` format — tagging via autocomplete does this by default.
+- Mentions must use `<@SlackUserID>` format — tagging via autocomplete does this by default
 - The bot **only reads channels it's a member of**
 - Mentions in **DMs or thread replies** are fully supported
 - Usernames are rendered in plain text in GitHub (e.g. `@Guillaume Jacquemet`)